-The RACP has ongoing concerns regarding health system capacity during the COVID-19 pandemic and for recovery.
-There is a need to optimise preventive strategies and acute care capacity directly related to the care of individuals with COVID-19 related illnesses, and to address pandemic-related impacts on cancer screening and other preventive programs; as well as maintaining and strengthening other acute care services, mental health, and child and adolescent welfare.
+The RACP had ongoing concerns regarding healthcare system capacity during the COVID-19 pandemic and for its recovery.
+The need to optimise preventive strategies and acute care capacity directly related to the care of individuals with COVID-19 related illnesses was identified, and to address pandemic-related impacts on cancer screening and other preventive programs; as well as maintaining and strengthening other acute care services, mental health, and child and adolescent welfare.

-The RACP has advocated for services and programs to be maintained across all States and Territories (and at a national level where relevant) and across public and private practice, including metropolitan, regional, rural, and remote areas with appropriate liaison with First Nations leaders and communities, as well as multicultural leaders and communities.
+The RACP advocated for services and programs to be maintained across all States and Territories (and at a national level where relevant) and across public and private practice, including metropolitan, regional, rural, and remote areas with appropriate liaison with First Nations leaders and communities, as well as multicultural leaders and communities.